borkshop/js/jspit/stream.md

 ## Done

+Lighting Inspection

+Reworked FOV and made lighting blend between actors on focus change.

+Added self-supported light so that walking around in the void can be as lit as supported interior.

 Finished out planar isolation feature, since lack of it was further complicating compounding debug of lighting: FOV is now constrained to a plane, so that it's not accidentally blocked by debug tiles or the inspector cursor.